 - Are you willing to do the legwork required to transfer points to airlines or hotels?

 - Is earning a significant sign-up bonus high up on your agenda?

 - Do you mind paying an annual fee on a credit card?

 - How likely are you to use a card’s travel benefits and perks?

 Answering these questions should help you decide which type of card is best for you.
-For the most part, a flexible travel credit card or points or miles card will leave you ahead based on the sign-up bonus alone.
+For the most part, a flexible travel credit card or points or miles card will put you ahead based on the sign-up bonus alone.
 But plenty of other factors may be in play, so make sure to consider all the pros and cons of each option.